sastoudt/DS421_summerProject/SFEI_chl/README.md

 ## Week 4 Goals

-- write up
+- write up overall results
+- host slimmed down Shiny app
+- one page report describing what I did, what I learned, how I see the project contributing to your longer term career development
-- prepare presentation materials
+- prepare presentation materials (3 minute lightning talk)
 - combine best pieces of all of the models tried so far?

 ## Throughout